Estonian National Symphony Orchestra

+History

 The orchestra originated from a trio led by Hugo Schütz, who on 18 December 1926 played the first concert broadcast by Tallinn Radio.
 The ensemble's ranks grew and by 1939 the Radio Broadcasting Symphony Orchestra included 39 performers.
 In addition to radio concerts, there were live symphony concerts played with guest artists from the Estonia Theatre.
 In 1939, Olav Roots became the orchestra's music director.
 The orchestra continued to perform in Tallinn during World War II.